telerik/blazor-docs/knowledge-base/grid-export-image-column-excel.md

 1. Handle the Grid's [`OnAfterExport` event]({%slug grid-export-events%}#onafterexport) to capture the Excel export output as a memory stream.
 2. Use the [SpreadProcessing library](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) to modify the Excel file.
 Similar to how the exported file is customized here - [Custom cell formatting of the exported file with RadSpreadProcessing]({%slug grid-kb-custom-cell-formatting-with-radspreadprocessing%}).
 The SpreadProcessing library supports [inserting images in the cells](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/shapes-and-images).

-For more details on working with images in the Document Processing Library, refer to the [official documentation](https://docs.telerik.com/devtools/document-processing/introduction).

 If you encounter any questions regarding the usage of the Document Processing libraries, [contact the DocumentPorcessing team](https://docs.telerik.com/devtools/document-processing/knowledge-base/submit-support-tickets).